NATIVSHARK

 This is known as “shadowing” and can be very helpful when you want to focus on both improving your pronunciation and your listening comprehension.

-Using Shadow Loops
+Studying with Shadow Loops

 Keep in mind no matter what you do or how often you do it, if you’re listening to these, you’re solidifying your knowledge and making progress ^^